Spring Pest Watch: Seed Corn Maggot, Cabbage Root Maggot and Related Fly-family Pests

 So what is a small-farm organic grower to do to reduce Seed Corn Maggot damage in future years’ Spring crops?
 While no organic strategy is yet thoroughly proven, one idea may be to plant your next year’s Spring crop ground into summer cover crops such as millet and cowpeas this coming July or August.
 According to NC State University Professor of Entomology Jim Walgenbach, “No-till is a less hospitable habitat for seed corn maggots.”
 Tilling, fertilizing, and seeding your planned Spring crop ground the summer prior with cover crops that will frost-kill (such as millet, soybeans, and/or cowpeas) can give you an easily-planted no-till mulch the following Spring that may help to reduce Seed Corn Maggot populations in that ground.
 This takes a lot of planning and preparation, but in the absence of organic pesticides and other options for SCM and CRM control, such an advanced cover cropping strategy that is already proven to reduce weeds and improve soil quality may also help to reduce maggot populations in Spring Crops that are transplanted into such frost-killed mulch residue.

-For more information about these and other High Country vegetable and fruit pests of concern, contact Cooperative Extension by e-mailing firstname.lastname@example.org or call 828-264-3061.
+For more information about these and other High Country vegetable and fruit pests of concern, contact N.C.
+Cooperative Extension of Watauga County by emailing firstname.lastname@example.org or call 828-264-3061.